-Yearly funding for student-organized events is obtained from the GSM Administration and is distributed to the Full-Time ASM/GSMSA.
-At that point, the ASM will distribute the funding to Sac GSMSA, and Bay Area GSMSA.
-Funds are obtained when students submit their financial requests to Assistant Dean of Student Affairs, Valerie James, otherwise known as, The Big Ask.
+Yearly funding for student-organized events is requested from the GSM and is distributed to the Full-Time ASM with a recommendation about how the funding should be divided.
+At that point, the ASM may distribute the funding to Sac GSMSA, Bay Area GSMSA and Online GSMSA.
+Funds are obtained when students submit their financial requests to the Sr. Assistant Dean of Student Affairs, Amy Russell and Sr. Director of Student and Academic Services, Inger Maher, otherwise known as, The Big Ask.